zipnn/zipnn/README.md

 ## Change Log

-##### v0.3.3
+##### v0.3.4

-* Patch for Hugging Face transformers to allow using from_pretrained and decompressing the model after downloading it from Hugging Face.
+* Plugin for Hugging Face transformers to allow using from_pretrained and decompressing the model after downloading it from Hugging Face.

 * Add Delta compression support in python -> save Xor between two models and compress them).